yhajjar/RAG-Anything/docs/coolify_deployment.md

 ### Persisted storage

 Mount a Coolify volume to `/data` so document indexes survive container restarts and updates.

+## Using Docker Compose (alternative)

+If you prefer Coolify's “Docker Compose” application type, reuse the provided file `deploy/coolify/docker-compose.yml`.
+Key pointers:

+1. In Coolify choose **Create → Docker Compose** and point the repository to this branch.
+2. Leave the compose file path at `deploy/coolify/docker-compose.yml` (Coolify reads it automatically).
+3. Under **Environment Variables**, add `OPENAI_API_KEY`, optional `OPENAI_BASE_URL`, and `RAGANYTHING_TOKEN`.
+4. Coolify will create the named volume `raganything-data` automatically during the first deploy and mount it to `/data`.
+5. The compose file already defines the health check and exposes port `8000`; Traefik handles TLS and routing.

 ## Coolify steps